A measure that gives the early childhood community a rich view into the quality of early care and education settings.

-Early childhood administrators, coaches, practitioners, training and technical assistance providers, researchers, evaluators, and higher education instructors can use QCIT to better understand the quality of interactions between caregivers and young children.
-This understanding of quality can inform professional development, research, or administrator decision making.
+Early childhood administrators, coaches, practitioners, training and technical assistance providers, researchers, evaluators, and higher education instructors can use the QCIT to inform research, enhance professional development by leveraging caregiver strengths, or guide administrator decision making.

 Senior FellowView Bio Page